jasonm23/Phoenix-config/README.md

 }
 ```

-Get the current grid as `rectangle`:
+Get the current window grid as `rectangle`:

 ```js
 // rectangle